abetusk/scratch/notes/Skew-Approaches.md

 * Clean your work area
 * What does the lack of information tell you?
 * Is there a local property that is globally true?
-* Is there an invariant?
-Can you find one?
+* What is the invariant?
 * Change coordinate system (change of basis)
 * Is the domain sparse?
 * Triage by importance